College Student Pre-Commissioning Initiative (Scholarship Program)

 - Meet height/weight standards (see Appendix 1)

-- Must be able to pass a physical fitness test and swim test prior to graduation from bootcamp and OCS (see Appendix 2)
+- Must be able to pass a physical fitness test and swim test prior to graduation from basic training and OCS

 - ACT: Composite score of 23 or greater